 Once they wrote critics each other, on De Onvoltooide Tulp (1980, Staak) and on The Master and The Giant (1980, Keuken),and 10 years later A) Rooksporen (Trace of Smoke, 1990, Staak) and B) Face Value (1990, Keuken) were their masterpieces shot by 16 mm and both of them deal with the common subject of faces and testimonies.
 Johan van der Keuken selected Rooksporen for the event "15 × 15" screenings of unknown films which were recommended by 15 filmmakers for the European Film Festival in 2001, then Hans Beerkamp already mentioned the relationship between this film and Face Value.
 However, in comparing these two films more deeply, beyond the totally different approaches of these two films,we can get unexpected freedom by criticizing the obviousness of the combination of "face and words" that generally acts on us.

 First, B) Face Value is a portrait collection of European people living in the era of the end of US/USSR - the Gulf War - the collapse of the Berlin Wall.
-It is composed of interviews about the present of people of all classes in random places such as Amsterdam, Marseille, Berlin, London, Prague and so on, as Kekeen himself has said as one of the most challenging works (for example, Ed Van der Elsken, the photographer of Een liefdesgeschiedenis in Saint-Germain-des-Prés (1954), appeared in depicted scene.
-He is Keuken's friend and Keuken dedicated this film to Elsken) , 85% is occupied by close-ups, the content to be told is diverse, it is a film that is a film representing the aspect of Europe in 1990.
+It is composed of interviews about the present of people of all classes in random places such as Amsterdam, Marseille, Berlin, London, Prague and so on, as Keuken himself has said as one of the most challenging works , 85% of the film is occupied by close-ups, the content to be told is diverse, it is a film representing the aspect of Europe in 1990.
+Ed Van der Elsken, the photographer of Een liefdesgeschiedenis in Saint-Germain-des-Prés (1954), appeared in depicted scene.
+He is Keuken's friend and Keuken dedicated this film to Elsken.

 Godard said that "Van der Keuken organizes the image like a symphony or a concerto" (Jean=Luc Godard, 21 may 2001 Le Monde), and Keuken himself also said: